FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 extreme infestations.
 However, PPP is essential for the control of Japanese

-Knotweed and must be retained as an option.---
+Knotweed and must be retained as an option.
+---
 16

 The combination of measures outlined above will have the overall impact of